Increasing Innovation in Environmental Health

 By way of an app challenge, teams of developers and creatives compete to build apps that solve environmental health issues.
 For example, apps might function to serve as a way to share symptom data, create community around alternative forms of transportation, educate individuals on health risks – the opportunities are endless.

-The first event will be in Los Angeles on May 13-14, followed by an event in Detroit, MI on May 19-21.
-NEHA, along with local environmental health professionals, will attend these events to advocate for EH and to inspire and guide teams to create apps that will help solve water quality issues.
-Apps might address increasing access to drinking water that meets Safe Drinking Water Act regulations, reducing waterborne diseases outbreaks, reducing the global burden of disease due to poor water quality, etc.
+The first event was in Los Angeles May 13-14, followed by an event in Detroit, MI on May 19-21, and the final event in Silicon Valley, CA on July 29-30.
+NEHA, along with local environmental health professionals, attended these events to advocate for EH and to inspire and guide teams to create apps that will help solve water quality issues and better utilize EH data.
+Apps addressed increasing access to safe drinking water, reducing disease outbreaks, projecting the spread of vector-borne diseases, and much more.

 The 2017 Innovating for Environmental Health App Challenge is sponsored by: